timescale/docs.timescale.com-content/configuring.md

 The settings `shared_buffers`, `effective_cache_size`, `work_mem`, and
 `maintenance_work_mem` need to be adjusted to match the machine's available memory.
-We suggest getting the configuration values from the [PgTune][pgtune] website (suggeted DB Type: Data warehouse).
+We suggest getting the configuration values from the [PgTune][pgtune] website (suggested DB Type: Data warehouse).
 You should also adjust the `max_connections` setting to match the ones given by PgTune since there is a connection between `max_connections` and memory settings.
 Other settings from PgTune may also be helpful.